 Students, faculty, and staff are required to have international health insurance coverage when traveling abroad on University-affiliated business.
 University-affiliated international travel includes all international travel funded by the University as well as all travel for academic credit.

 The University offers a comprehensive accident and sickness insurance policy specially designed for students, faculty, and staff participating in international programs.
-This coverage can be obtained by enrolling in the University’s travel abroad insurance program administered by the department of Treasury and Risk Management Services.
+This coverage can be obtained by enrolling in the University’s travel abroad insurance program administered by the department of Risk Management Services and Mission Continuity.

 The coverage is provided by GeoBlue, an accident and sickness policy that includes medical evacuation and repatriation of remains coverage, along with some political, security and natural disaster evacuation coverage.
 It is primary coverage with a $0 deductible and includes coverage for pre-existing conditions.
 It also covers inpatient care, emergency treatment and procedures, and medications.
 As health policy, it does not include coverage for trip cancellation or lost baggage.

 Students traveling internationally may decline to participate in this University-sponsored insurance program.
 However, they must still provide evidence of comparable insurance coverage.